mariellefoster/plots_and_projects/README.md

 ## Go home app
 - App that senses when you are tired, and shuts your work computer down and makes you go home
+- Also can call you a cab, order you dinner, and politely cancel all plans

 ## Joke website about vehicles
 - describes their socializing patterns